15 Best Portland Fall Festivals (Oregon) 2026

 Our daughter looks up in delight at the giant pumpkin in front of the City Hall in Halloweentown, the real-life city of St. Helens, Oregon.

-As the fall season settles in, there’s no better time to embrace the spooky spirit of Halloween.
-And what better way to do so than by visiting Halloweentown in St. Helens, Oregon?
+What better way to do embrace the spooky spirit of Halloween than by visiting Halloweentown in St. Helens, Oregon?

 Creepy wood carved headless pumpkin decoration at Halloweentown.

 Located just a short drive from Portland, Halloweentown is a must-visit destination for lovers of all things eerie and mysterious.
-As soon as you arrive in the town of St. Helens, you’ll notice it’s charmingly creepy atmosphere.
 St. Helens was the movie location for Halloweentown as well as some scenes in the Twilight movies, so be on the lookout for those photo ops.

 Our daughter in a red flannel shirt and jeans poses next to Benny the cab driver from the Halloweentown movie